 - Strengthens the skin barrier: fresher keratinocytes perform better

 - Reduces transepidermal water loss (TEWL): helps prevent dehydration

 - Curbs sebum production: influences the enzymes that regulate oil

 Tailoring your retinol product to your skin type and needs can help minimize initial irritation and provide better results.
-SLMD Retinol Serum is ideal for normal and acne-prone skin types, while Dream On Retinol Night Cream is more moisturizing.
-Night Light Retinol Eye Cream is specially formulated for the more delicate eye area.
+Try SLMD Retinol Serum which has a time released formula to work gently overnight.

 There’s so many reasons why dermatologists love retinol — it helps keep skin more youthful and it also works to control acne.
 There are some misconceptions out there, but the rumor that retinol thins your skin just isn’t true.
 It actually helps thicken the dermis by protecting and rejuvenating collagen fibers.